jakehasler/homebridge-bond/README.md

 ### Basic Configuration

 To get your Bond IP Address, follow the instructions [here](https://github.com/aarons22/homebridge-bond/wiki/Get-Bond-IP-Address).
+Additionally, you can bypass adding your IP address and simply put your Bond ID from the app.
+This will make it so that the IP gets resolved from the hostname of the Bond, which includes the Bond ID.

 `BOND_TOKEN` (Local token) can be found in the app.
 Go to your Bond settings: